SweetTrip

 Foot Amputation

 Amputation.
-It’s a word people with diabetes have all heard about and that frightens us all.
+It’s a word people with diabetes have all heard about, and that frightens us all.
 And for a good reason: it does happen.
-If not taken care of, each of the above-mentioned diabetic foot problems can ultimately lead to amputation of a toe, a foot, and sometimes even a leg.
-Most lower-limb amputations on diabetics originate from foot ulcers and gangrene.
+If not taken care of, each of the above-mentioned diabetic foot problems can ultimately lead to amputating of a toe, a foot, and sometimes even a leg.
+Most lower-limb amputations in people with diabetes originate from foot ulcers and gangrene.

 How to Prevent Foot Problems with Diabetes?

-First, it’s not because you have diabetes that you will necessarily have foot problems.
-If your blood sugar levels stay in the range and your HbA1c stays below 7%, you should be fine and there’s no reason why you’d have more foot problems than others.
+First, it’s not because of diabetes that you will necessarily have foot problems.
+If your blood sugar levels stay in the range and your HbA1c remains below 7%, you should be fine, and there’s no reason you’d have more foot problems than others.
 Following a strict foot care routine and wearing appropriate shoes also helps prevent most diabetic foot problems and their complications.

 Keep your HbA1c below 7%

-Diabetic foot problems generally start appearing after a few years of repetitive “uncontrolled” blood glucose levels.
-The first and most efficient way to prevent them is to properly manage your diabetes.
+Diabetic foot problems generally appear after a few years of repetitive “uncontrolled” blood glucose levels.
+The first and most efficient way to prevent them is to manage your diabetes properly.
 Keep your blood sugar levels in the range as much as possible and your HbA1c below 7%.
 Follow your doctor’s advice about nutrition, physical exercise, and medication.
 If your diabetes is well managed, you should not be at greater risk of developing foot conditions than someone who does not have diabetes.

 Inspect your feet daily